What to Do in Milos, Greece: 3 Days of Fishing Villages

 Lunch - Medusa

-Head 10 minutes east to the fisherman village of Mandrakia, parking directly in front of the seafood spot where Justin Bieber once dined.
-Medusa is the only restaurant around this colorful fisherman village, famous for their freshly-caught octopus hung daily on the line to dry, then served directly on the water’s edge, with waves crashing against the rocks beside your table.
+Head 10 minutes east to the fishermen village of Mandrakia, parking directly in front of the seafood spot where Justin Bieber once dined.
+Medusa is the only restaurant around this colorful hamlet, famous for their freshly-caught octopus hung daily on the line to dry, then served directly on the water’s edge, with waves crashing against the rocks beside your table.
 With this kind of global recognition, expect to wait for a table during the lunch and dinner rush at this oceanside taverna.

 Put your name down on the guest list at Medusa first and then explore Mandrakia while you wait in the inevitable queue!